COVID-19 Business / Employer Assistance Resources

 The Baker-Polito Administration is committed to partnering with the business community to navigate the outbreak of COVID-19.

-The Commonwealth of Massachusetts has made $50.8 million in grants available to support small businesses, microenterprises, and their employees, families and communities.
-Massachusetts Growth Capital Corporation (MGCC) will be administering these funds to businesses experiencing economic hardship and a loss of income due to the COVID-19 pandemic.
+The Commonwealth of Massachusetts has made an additional $668 million available to support businesses through new and existing programs.
+Massachusetts Growth Capital Corporation (MGCC) will target a portion of these funds to sectors experiencing the most significant economic hardship and a loss of revenue due to the COVID-19 pandemic.

 SBA Funding Options: